reactjs/react.dev/src/content/learn/you-might-not-need-an-effect.md

 }
 ```

 This approach is less error-prone than manually syncing mutable data to React state with an Effect.
-Typically, you'll write a custom Hook like `useOnlineStatus()` above so that you don't need to repeat this code in the individual components.
-[Read more about subscribing to external stores from React components.](/reference/react/useSyncExternalStore)
+Typically, you'll write a custom Hook like `useOnlineStatus()` above so that you don't need to repeat this code in the individual Components.
+[Read more about subscribing to external stores from React Components.](/reference/react/useSyncExternalStore)

 ### Fetching data {/*fetching-data*/}